smar377/kubernetes/cka-with-practice-tests-udemy/09-networking/07-cka-ingress-networking-1-lab/README.md

 ### 20. View the Payment application using the `/pay` URL in your browser.
 Click on the Ingress tab above your terminal, if its not open already, and append `/pay` to the URL in the browser

-*Answer:* Test the newly create Ingress Resource for the payment critical path by browsing to:
+*Answer:* Test the newly create Ingress Resource for the payment critical path by browsing to *URL:*

-*URL:*

 - https://30080-port-4cf11ea4a7084f36.labs.kodekloud.com/pay